stckcrsh/product-engine/apps/rete/README.md

   - [X] Writing project files

 ### Nodes
+- [ ] Better socket visualizations, denoting different types like number, string, object, jsonNode, etc
+  - [ ] Validating connections between sockets so that they match correctly
+- [x] jmespath/axon node
 - [ ] Custom node visualization - just a better ui for the nodes
+  - [ ] resizing nodes so we can see things like the monaco editor better
 - [ ] Deleting nodes in the graph
 - [X] Editing Node labels
 - [ ] File loader node is having some race condition issues. especially on load